SmileAPI/smile-openapi/docs/Chapter-5.md

 Below steps are also included in the README.md document included in the the Quickstart [repository](https://github.com/SmileAPI/quickstart).
 1. Download the Quickstart files onto your machine.

-> If you have github, you can clone the repository or run the following command:
+> If you have git, you can clone the repository or run the following command:

 ```
 git clone https://github.com/SmileAPI/quickstart